DannyGramowski/Bunch-A-Bets/README.md

 "winners": [PLAYER, ...] // the full JSON definition for all Players who split the pot (usually just one) }
 ```

+`center_cards` (list[Card]): The list of cards in the center row.
+This is redundant information so you don't have to cache the cards from the take action.

 > #### **`receive_chat`**